visgl/deck.gl/docs/layers/hexagon-layer.md

 `getColorValue` is the accessor function to get the value that bin color is based on.
 It takes an array of points inside each bin as arguments, returns a value.
-For example, You can pass in `getColorValue`to color the bins by avg/mean/max of a specific attributes of each point.
+For example, You can pass in `getColorValue` to color the bins by avg/mean/max of a specific attributes of each point.
-By default `getColorValue` is undefined, color of bins will based on count of points.
+By default `getColorValue` returns the length of the points array.

 ##### `coverage` (Number, optional)